-General advising questions or scheduling issues can be directed to Ray Jackman, Advising Manager, at (650) 724-9622 or firstname.lastname@example.org.
+General advising questions or scheduling issues can be directed to Ray Jackman, Associate Director for Academic Advising, at (650) 724-9622 or firstname.lastname@example.org.

 Our Team of Advising Deans